HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 ```
 Except that you can and must specify its value when calling the function.
 Notice `IncreaseX(100);` and `IncreaseX(2000);` in the example above.

 Here `100` and `2000` are called **arguments** of the function.
-They are said to be **"passed"** to the function, or to that parameter.
+They are said to be **"passed"** to the function, or passed to that parameter.

 Some people call parameters **"formal parameters"**, and arguments **"actual parameters"**.
 This is relatively rare though.

-People often use the words "parameter" and "argument" loosely, saying one and meaning another.
+People often use the words "parameter" and "argument" interchangeably, saying one and meaning another.
 Do not be surprised by this, but try to use those words correctly.

 ### Multiple parameters